Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 Swift is built on top of ARC.

-With ARC, the compiler is now responsible for analyzing your code and for managing the reference counts of class instances — so you do not have to.
+With ARC, the compiler is now responsible for analyzing your code and for managing reference counts of class instances — so you do not have to.

 However, because Swift handles memory automatically, it is still critical to understand how iOS manages memory, as there are some common mistakes that can cause memory issues…